Airbnb & Short-Term Rental Rules in Las Vegas, NV (2026)

 Can I do Airbnb in Las Vegas?

-Can I rent my whole home on Airbnb in Las Vegas?
+Do I need to register to host on Airbnb in Las Vegas?

 Source: Las Vegas Municipal Code Chapter 6.75 — Short-Term Rentals; Ordinance 6832 (2022 STR ban in residential zones).
 Last verified April 6, 2026.
 View source